 Antoine Bos is a former PhD student (2009) that worked on the genetic basis of frost tolerance in Arabidopsis thaliana.
 He’s now working at Enetjärn Natur AB.

-Victoria Garcia was postdoc from 2003-2006 and worked on nucleotide diversity in genes involved with response to photoperiod in aspen.
-She is now a professor at the National University of Misiones, Missions, Argentina.
+Victoria Garcia was postdoc from 2003-2006 and worked on nucleotide diversity in genes involved with the response to photoperiod in aspen.
+She is now a professor at the National University of Misiones, Missiones, Argentina.

 David Hall is a former PhD student (2004 to 2010) that worked on the genetic basis of local adaptation in aspen (Populus tremula).
 He then went on to do a postdoc with Harry Wu at the Swedish University of Agricultural Sciences and is currently a research associate with Xiao-Ru Wang at the Department of Ecology and Environmental Sciences, Umeå University.

 Xiao-fei Ma got his PhD from the Institute of Botany at the Chinese Academy of Sciences in Beijing and was a postdoc in the lab from 2006-2008, working on the genetic basis of local adaptation in aspen.
-He is now a full professor at the Cold and Arid Regions Environment and Engineering Research Institute at the Chinese Academy of Sciences in Lanzhou.
+He is now a full professor at the Chinese Academy of Sciences in Beijing.

-Nina Talyzina was working in the lab as a postdoc from 2004-2006 studying the molecular evolution of wound-inducible genes in aspen.
+Nina Talyzina worked in the lab as a postdoc from 2004-2006, studying the molecular evolution of wound-inducible genes in aspen.

 Biyue Tan got her MSc from Nanjing Forest University and started as a PhD student in 2013 as a member of the industrial graduate school in “Forest genetics and breeding” at UPSC.
 She completed her PhD in April 2018 working on developing methods for genomic prediction (genomic selection) of growth and wood traits in Eucalyptus.
 She is currently employed by Stora Enso working in their biomaterials division.

 Amanda de la Torre got her PhD with Sally Aiken at the University of British Columbia.
-Amanda did a postdoc in our lab from 2013 to 2015 working on comparative genomics in conifers She is now a postdoc with David Neale at University of California-Davis.
+Amanda did a postdoc in our lab from 2013 to 2015 working on comparative genomics in conifers.
+She is currently an Assistant professor at Northern Arizona University.

 Amaryllis Vidali got her PhD from the Georg-August University in Göttingen, Germany.
 She was a postdoc in the lab from 2012 to 2015 working on population genomics of Norway spruce.
 She is now a Research associate at TMU (Technische Universität München) in Munich, Germany .